Introduction

 Core features are:

 - Swift start and swift finish.
 Because high-performing sites engage and retain visitors better than low-performing sites, performance is critical to the success of any online experience.
-Sites should prioritise user-centric performance indicators.
+Sites should prioritize user-centric performance indicators.

 - It works in all browsers.
 Users can use any browser to visit the web app before it is installed.